Custom swimwear manufacturing — board shorts and competition suits

 Swimwear fabrics are a specialized category, and cutting corners here is where brands make their most expensive mistakes.

-Nylon/Lycra (Spandex) blends are the traditional swimwear standard.
+Nylon/Lycra (Spandex) blends are the traditional swimwear Standard.
 A typical composition is 80% nylon, 20% Lycra.
 The nylon provides strength and durability; the Lycra provides stretch and recovery.
 This combination handles chlorine reasonably well and maintains its shape through repeated use.

 Polyester/Spandex blends have become the preferred choice for performance and competitive swimwear.
-Polyester has significantly better chlorine resistance than nylon — in competitive swimming environments where athletes train daily in chlorinated pools, this matters enormously.
+Polyester has significantly better chlorine resistance than nylon (in competitive swimming environments where athletes train daily in chlorinated pools), this matters enormously.
 The trade-off is that polyester has a slightly different hand feel and less natural luster.

 PBT (Polybutylene Terephthalate) is what the serious competitive brands use.
 It offers exceptional chlorine resistance and shape retention.
 It's more expensive and requires specific handling in production.

-For lifestyle beachwear, a recycled polyester option is increasingly popular — brands are using fabrics made from reclaimed ocean plastic or recycled PET bottles.
+For lifestyle beachwear, a recycled polyester option is increasingly popular, brands are using fabrics made from reclaimed ocean plastic or recycled PET bottles.
 The environmental story resonates with consumers, and the fabric quality is genuinely good.

 What to avoid: cheap polyester blends with minimal spandex content.
 They look fine in the first season but lose their shape and colorfastness quickly.
-Nothing destroys a swimwear brand's reputation faster than products that fade and sag.
+Nothing destroys a swimwear brand's reputation faster than products that fade and sag.!Sublimation printing for swimwear graphics

 Printing and Colors: Getting Swimwear Graphics Right